sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 - Select the *Homo_sapiens_GRCh38.cdna.all.fa.gz* file as the Transcripts fasta file
 - Select all your uploaded fastq files as your Data Input FASTQ/FASTA file
-- Scroll down *File containing a mapping of transcripts to genes* and select the *mart_export.txt* file
+- Scroll down to *File containing a mapping of transcripts to genes* and select the `tx2gene.txt` file

 Two jobs will now be queued for each sample fastq file.
 The Quantification output will contain transcript-level data, and the Gene Quantification output will be at the *gene-level*.
 We should expect the number of lines in the Gene Quantification file to be substantially less.
 If not, you will need to check that your transcript mapping file was correct.

-The Gene Quantification output from each sample comprises the following columns:-
+The Gene Quantification output from each sample comprises the following columns (taken from the [salmon documentation](https://salmon.readthedocs.io/en/latest/file_formats.html))

-- Name; The Ensembl Gene ID (Gene Stable ID from biomart)
+- Name — This is the name of the target transcript provided in the input transcript database (FASTA file).
-- Length;
+- Length — This is the length of the target transcript in nucleotides.
-- Effective Length;
+- EffectiveLength — This is the computed effective length of the target transcript.
+It takes into account all factors being modeled that will effect the probability of sampling fragments from this transcript, including the fragment length distribution and sequence-specific and gc-fragment bias (if they are being modeled).
-- TPM; Transcripts Per Million
+- TPM — This is salmon’s estimate of the relative abundance of this transcript in units of Transcripts Per Million (TPM).
+TPM is the recommended relative abundance measure to use for downstream analysis.
-- NumReads; The raw number of reads
+- NumReads — This is salmon’s estimate of the number of reads mapping to each transcript that was quantified.
+It is an “estimate” insofar as it is the expected number of reads that have originated from each transcript given the structure of the uniquely mapping and multi-mapping reads and the relative abundance estimates for each transcript.

 Note that we are using a downsampled dataset, so the majority of NumReads will be zero.